Tyrese919/Bit-Feeling/README.md

 - login system
 - an way to make a class for all the people to go in
 - Notification every day
-- Notification to teather after a spree of not doing good
+- Notification to teacher after a spree of not doing good
-- An overvieuw for the teather to see all the students feelings
+- An overvieuw for the teacher to see all the students feelings
 - Expelation why u not doing good after a amount of tines in a row
-- Track of people after a while to get a notification to get a mark after your name so teathers know something is up
+- Track of people after a while to get a notification to get a mark after your name so teachers know something is up
 - Web and App version
 - A way to custumize your account
 - A way to ask help if u are stuck with your work